kif01/Predictive-ML-Model-Twitter/README.md

 <!-- markdownlint-disable MD026 -->

 In the era that we currently live in, all the focus has shifted towards data.
 Each day, the amount of data that is generated and consumed is increasing, adding somewhere around 5 exabytes of data.
 Everything we do generates data, be it turning on and off the light, or commuting from home to work.
 This data can be used to generate information that can be used for insights to predict and extract patterns.
 Data Mining or Data Science is the term that has taken the industry abuzz.
 It is the process of discovering patterns, insights, and associations from data.
 In this how-to guide we’ll learn how to use data and implement a predictive model on it to get insights.
 Our intended audience include developers, general users with basic knowledge of programming, and organizations that want to enhance customer experience.
-It will enable a user to create a predictive model on Watson Studio, which is a cloud-based environment for Data Scientists.
+It will enable a user to create a predictive model using AutoAI on Watson Studio, which is a cloud-based environment for Data Scientists.
 By using this how-to user can predict and optimize their twitter interaction and would lead to optimum traffic on their tweets.

 ## Learning objectives
-This is an end-ot-end tutorial, showing how we can extract the data, create a csv file and upload it to Cloud Object Storage (COS), how to create a data connection from Watson Studio to COS, and finally to refine the data and use it to build deploy and test our predictive model with AutoAI.
+This is an end-ot-end tutorial that shows how we can extract the data, create a csv file and upload it to Cloud Object Storage (COS), create a data connection from Watson Studio to COS, and finally to refine the data and use it to build deploy and test our predictive model with AutoAI.<br><br>
 After completing this how-to, the reader will be able to:
 * Work with Cloud Functions to extract data from Twitter
 * Learn to create upload a CSV file in COS from a Cloud Function.